norskvideo/norsk-studio/README.md

 npm run server
 ```

-Will launch a default instance of Norsk Studio with the built-in components and vision director.
+Will launch a default instance of Norsk Studio on port 8000 (http://localhost:8000) with the built-in components and vision director.
 It is assumed Norsk is running on localhost on the standard ports.

 That can be changed under workspaces/studio-default/config.yaml